-It is recommended that, for field 2.87 in collateral update reports, the parties look first to the market prices that they have used to revalue collateral securities for the purpose of calculating the transaction exposures in individual repos, their overall net exposure to another party and the consequent variation margins.
-These are typically taken at close of business on the business day before the calculation, both for repo and securities lending, but could be same-day prices, for example, where margin is being called in response to exceptional movements in prices or could be older prices in the case of illiquid securities or where there are significant time zone differences.
+It is also recommended that, for field 2.87 in collateral update reports, the parties look first to the market prices that they have used to revalue collateral securities for the purpose of calculating the transaction exposures in individual repos, their overall net exposure to another party and the consequent variation margins.
+These are typically taken at close of business on the working day before the calculation, both for repo and securities lending, but could be same-day prices, for example, where margin is being called in response to exceptional movements in prices or could be older prices in the case of illiquid securities or where there are significant time zone differences.
 The prices used to revalue collateral securities for the purpose of calculating exposures and variation margins are likely to be the easiest to reconcile since variation margining requires consensus between the parties on the net exposure.

-This recommendation is consistent with the ESMA requirements that, "counterparties should report the market value of SFTs using the market prices FX rates that those counterparties have used during the course of that business day for exposure management purposes" and "when reporting under SFTR, counterparties should use the value they use for collateral management and exposure management purposes" (final Guidelines of January 2020, p.34, paras.132 and 134, respectively).
-56 However, it should be noted that the prices used to calculate exposures and variation margins can still diverge between parties because, except for most tri-party repos and structured repos margined individually, variation margin is usually calculated for a portfolio of repos, so price differences could net to zero or close to zero across a portfolio, in which case, the parties will be unaware that there are any differences.
+This recommendation is consistent with the ESMA requirements that, "counterparties should report the market value of SFTs using the market prices FX rates that those counterparties have used during the course of that working day for exposure management purposes" and "when reporting under SFTR, counterparties should use the value they use for collateral management and exposure management purposes" (final Guidelines of January 2020, p.34, paras.132 and 134, respectively).
+65

+However, it should be noted that the prices used to calculate exposures and variation margins can still diverge between parties because, except for most tri-party repos and structured repos margined individually, variation margin is usually calculated for a portfolio of repos, so price differences could net to zero or close to zero across a portfolio, in which case, the parties will be unaware that there are any differences.

-Recommendation 1: The Price Per Unit of fixed-income securities should be the dirty market price expressed as a percentage of the nominal value and should exclude any haircut but include any adjustment for the purpose of calculating the cash proceeds to be paid at settlement.
+Recommendation 1: The Price Per Unit of fixed-income securities should be the dirty market price expressed as a percentage of the nominal value and should exclude any haircut as well as any discounts, mark-ups and add-ons.